noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   .drop(n) // list of remaining els, after removing N els from front .dropWhile(predicate) // remainder of list after any leading els satisfying predicate have been removed .exists(lambda)
-  .filter(predicate) // els that satisfy predicate
-  .filterNot(predicate) // all els that do not satisfy predicate .head // first el
+  .head // first el
   .indexOf(x) // index of first el == x, or -1
   .init // list of all els except the last non Nil el .isEmpty // boolean
   .last // last non Nil element in list
   .length // # of els in list
-  .map(lambda) // returns new list
   .partition(predicate) // (list.filter(predicate), list.filterNot(predicate))
-  .reduceLeft((x, y) => expr) // applies lambda to consequtive els in list, expr: x + y would reduce the list to a SUM of its elements
-  .reduceRight(lambda) // same as .reduceLeft, but leans to the right .foldLeft(lambda) // same as reduceLeft, but takes an accumulator, see elsewhere in this doc .foldRight(lambda) // same as .foldLeft, but leans to the right .reverse // list with els in reverse order
+  .reverse // list with els in reverse order
   .size // 4
   .span(predicate) // (list.takeWhile(predicate), list.dropWhile(predicate))